 History, tourist information, and nearby accommodation

-The story of Priory Cottages is a bit confusing; the property actually consists of a 14th century manor house and former monastic grange associated with the Abbey of Bec in Normandy.
+The story of Priory Cottages is a bit confusing; the property actually consists of a 14th-century manor house and former monastic grange associated with the Abbey of Bec in Normandy.
 Henry I granted the manor of Steventon to the priory of Notre-Dame de Bonne-Nouvelle in Rouen.
-Since that priory was a cell of the powerful Abbey at Bec, Steventon became in turn an outlying cell of Bec and was known as Steventon Priory.
+Since that priory was a cell of the powerful Abbey of Bec, Steventon became, in turn, an outlying cell of Bec and was known as Steventon Priory.

 The cottages were purchased and given to the National Trust by the mysterious group of donors known as Ferguson's Gang.
 No one knows for sure who all the members of the Gang were, but they were responsible for raising money to purchase several historic properties for the Trust and donate them anonymously.

 Though there are two cottages on the property, only the south cottage is open to the public.
 Access is by written permission from the tenant (see the National Trust website for full details).

 Address: 1 Mill Street, Steventon, Abingdon, Oxfordshire, England, OX13 6SP